Start your search for excellence

 This is one of the most basic yet effective interview preparation tips.
 You'd be surprised at how much research on the company, role, and interviewers can help.

-Educating yourself on the company for which you are interviewing serves two purposes.
+Educating yourself about the company for which you are interviewing serves two purposes.
 For instance, it ensures that the company's mission and culture align with your personal interests, career goals, and values.
 Second, your ability to authentically incorporate this knowledge into an interview demonstrates that you are thoughtful, well-prepared, and genuinely interested in joining their team.

 Prepare by thoroughly reading the website, following their social media feeds, searching Google for any interesting or relevant results, searching GlassDoor for reviews, and reviewing the LinkedIn profiles of anyone participating in the interview.
 Take notes to assist you in developing questions that demonstrate a genuine interest in the company and what they do.

-Researching the interviewer is generally underused, however can be so beneficial.
-A quick scan of the interviewers LinkedIn profile can allow you to understand the individual and perhaps presents an area of relatability.
+Researching the interviewer is generally underused, however, can be so beneficial.
+A quick scan of the interviewer's LinkedIn profile can allow you to understand the individual and perhaps presents an area of relatability.
 Therefore, this illustrates you’ve gone that extra mile to prepare for the interview which will set you apart from other candidates.

 2. Closely study the job description